codingMustache/codingMustache/README.md

 ## Joke of the Day

-What has ears but cannot hear?
-A field of corn.
+I made a playlist for hiking.
+It has music from Peanuts, The Cranberries, and Eminem.
+I call it my Trail Mix.

 ## Daily Trivia

-.at is the top-level domain for what country?
+Approximately how many Apple I personal computers were created?
- 1. Argentina
+ 1. 200
- 2. Austria
+ 2. 1000
- 3. Angola
+ 3. 500
- 4. Australia
+ 4. 100

 <details>
   <summary>Answer</summary>
-  Austria
+  200
 </details>